In the guide

 It is the responsibility of retailers to ensure they do not sell age-restricted products online to people who are under the minimum legal age.
 This means setting up effective systems capable of verifying the age of potential purchasers to ensure they are above the minimum legal age to purchase a product.
 When making an assessment of such systems, account should be taken of legal requirements to take all reasonable precautions and to exercise all due diligence to avoid committing an offence.
 These legal requirements are a retailer's defence in consumer protection legislation.

-Such systems should be regularly monitored and updated as necessary, to identify and rectify any problems or weaknesses in the system or to keep pace with advances in available technology.
+To ensure these systems stay effective, they need to be regularly monitored and updated (where necessary) to identify and put right any problems or weaknesses, and to keep pace with any advances in technology.

 Generally speaking, there is no definitive answer as to what constitutes taking all reasonable precautions or exercising all due diligence.
 However, past court case decisions in relation to other areas of consumer protection have established that a retailer's defence is more likely to fail if positive steps or precautions are not taken, resulting in a conviction.